 Do not inquire with the Instructors about the availability date of your grade.
 Any such inquiries will end up in the bit bucket.
 To contact the Grade Dept., please see the info at:

-According to their FAQ, "Students will see their course grades in OASIS (the student portal) the day after the professor submits grades."
+According to their FAQ, "The university releases grades on OASIS five days after the last day of finals, as shown on the Academic Calendar page."
+Sometimes students may see their course grades in OASIS (the student portal) the day after the professor submits grades.